 Instructions

-- To make macaron shells, place the freeze-dried strawberries between two sheets of parchment paper.
+- To prepare the dry ingredients.
+Place the freeze-dried strawberries between two sheets of parchment paper.
 Using a rolling pin, crush the strawberries into a fine powder.
-(TIP: Do this step right before you begin making macarons, because the strawberry powder draws in moisture and affects the texture of the batter.)
+(TIP: Do this step right before you begin making macarons because the strawberry powder draws in moisture and affects the texture of the batter.)

 - In a medium bowl, sift together almond flour, powdered sugar and powdered strawberries twice.
 Set aside.

-- Transfer the batter into a pastry bag with a round tip.
-(I used this Wilton #12 plain round tip.)
+- Transfer the batter to a pastry bag with a round tip.
+(I use Wilton 10 round piping tip.)

-- Place the template with hearts under the parchment paper on a baking sheet.
+- To pipe heart-shaped macarons: Place the template with hearts under the parchment paper on a baking sheet.
 Pipe the batter as if you’re drawing two hooks facing each other, tracing the template.
 You’ll get about 58 single shells on 2 baking sheets.

-- Tap the baking sheets firmly on the counter a few times to get rid of any air bubbles.
-If you don’t release the air bubbles, they will expand during baking and crack the beautiful macarons shells.
-If needed, use a toothpick to pop stubborn air bubbles and smooth out the shells.
+- Tap the baking sheets firmly on the counter a few times to eliminate any air bubbles.
+If you don’t release the air bubbles, they will expand during baking and crack the beautiful macaron shells.
+If needed, use a toothpick for popping stubborn air bubbles and smoothing out the shells.

 - Let the macarons rest and dry for at least 15-30 minutes.
 On a humid day, it might take an hour or so.
 To see if it’s ready to be baked, lightly touch it.
 If the batter doesn’t stick to your finger, then it’s ready.